swansontec/cleaners/docs/guides.md

 You can pass this function to `asObject` or any of the others helpers, and they will work perfectly, including TypeScript & Flow return-type inference.

-If your clenaer performs data conversions, wrap it in the `asCodec` helper:
+If your cleaner performs data conversions, wrap it in the `asCodec` helper:

 ```js
 import { asString, Cleaner } from 'cleaners'